 The policy of the Jordan School District Board of Education is to see that all students have extensive experience with quality literature.
 The Board is committed to involving parents in the process of selecting appropriate literature for school use, and respects the right of parents to protect their children from literature which they personally consider damaging.
 Therefore, the Board delegates to the District Administration responsibility for developing and administering this policy.

 The Literature Selection and Review policy shall be administered according to the following administrative policy provisions:

 Standards for Required Reading

-Literature selections which are assigned as required reading or read aloud to students in the classroom shall meet the following criteria:
+Literature selections which are assigned as required reading, read aloud to students in the classroom, or appear on a list from which students choose shall meet the requirements of Utah Code 53G-10-103 Sensitive Materials in Schools as well as the following criteria:

 The subject matter, interest and reading level, and maturity level of the selection are appropriate for the students being taught.

 The selection is appropriate for the age, emotional development, ability level, and social development of the students being taught.